WBobby/ROCm/README.md

     -u $(id -u):$(id -g) \
     <replace_with_required_ubuntu_base_docker_image> bash

+# Select GPU targets before building:
+# When GPU_ARCHS is not set, default GPU targets supported by ROCm6.1 will be used.
 # To build against a subset of GFX architectures you can use the below env variable.
 # Support MI300 (gfx940, gfx941, gfx942).
 export GPU_ARCHS="gfx942"               # Example
 export GPU_ARCHS="gfx940;gfx941;gfx942" # Example

-# When ROCm.mk located in ROCm/rocm-build
+# Pick and run build commands in the docker container:
 # Build rocm-dev packages
 make -f ROCm/rocm-build/ROCm.mk -j ${NPROC:-$(nproc)} rocm-dev
 # Build all ROCm packages